jkeohan/scatterplot-workshop/module-1a-rendering-data.md

 Once that is done we should see an svg that is the width\height assigned to the scatterplot in css.
 A black border was previously added in css for the svg so that we can clearly make out it's dimensions.

 Although we could create all our elements directly within the svg a much better approach is to group them using g elements.
 That allow us to move whole segments of elements at once vs defining those new coordinates per element.
-So let's add our two supporting g elements, one for the circles and the other for the legend.
+So let's add our main g element.

 ```
 let width = svgWidth - (m.left + m.right);
 let height = svgHeight - (m.top + m.bottom);

 let gMain = svg.append("g").attr('class','gMain')

-let gScatter = gMain.append("g").attr('class','gScatter')
 	.attr("transform", "translate(" + m.left + "," + m.top + ")");

-let gLegend = gMain.append("g").attr('class','gLegend')
-    .attr("transform", "translate(" + width + "," + m.top + ")");
 ```

 Were only going to add a few more lines of code that are needed to generate and position the circles and they are both scales.